 What I remember loving about working with acrylics was how saturated the paint was.
 I love vivid and interesting colors and acrylic painting is all about that.

 You can leave acrylics thick and very textured, or you can add water and thin them out, similar to watercolors.
-As you’ll see below there are many different techniques to use for your acrylic painting ideas.
+They are actually very versatile!

 What Do you Need for Acrylic Paintings?